binkley/kunits/README.md

 hindsight, one wishes `inline` were an annotation rather than a keyword: it should be a compiler hint, not a command, and the compiler should inline automatically, as it makes sense, without the programmer being explicit.

+#### Gaps

+The code has not yet explored conversions between systems of units, _eg_, between metric and English units.

 ## Kotlin rational